Summary

 Describe approaches that work.
 In addition to discussing the persuasion techniques above, describe specific approaches that increase voting.
 For instance:

-• Studies find that when people predict that they'll vote—and are asked to explain the reasons why they intend to vote—their chances of actually voting jump by 5-25%.
+• Studies find that when people predict that they'll vote—and are asked to explain the reasons why they intend to vote—their chances of voting jump by 5-25%.
 Asking people to plan when and how they'll vote also tends to increase the odds that they'll follow through.

 • People are more likely to vote when they believe that their peers are voting.
 Consequently, one effective election-day technique is for students to communicate that they just voted (e.g., by posting a message on social media or wearing an "I voted" sticker or button).
 This technique helps establish a social norm of voting, model the behavior, and remind others to vote.